owoblow2020/gitDemo/README.md

 # gitDemo
-This is a sample file to learn github best practise
+This is a sample file to learn github best practise!